On the Power Saving in High-Speed Ethernet-based Networks for Supercomputers and Data Centers: Background

 Several design and operation strategies have been applied to reduce energy consumption in interconnection networks.
 Specifically, network energy consumption can be reduced by designing networks with high-radix switches.
 By increasing the switch radix, fewer routers are required.
 As switches aggregate more components, this also reduces the number of hops~\cite{kim_microarchitecture_2005}.
 Consequently, the number of links in the network is reduced when the hop count is lower.
 Routing algorithms can also be relevant to energy consumption if additional links provide several paths between two nodes.
 Of course, these links will consume energy when unused.

-On the other hand, operation cost (OPEX) in HPC environments increases as more network elements and nodes are added.
-Like with processors, network energy consumption could be reduced when the network is not being used.
-Periods of inactivity are determined by the communication pattern of applications.
-Scientific simulations attempt to minimize inter-node communication, with sparse bursts of network activity.
-On the other hand, in data centers, we can find deep learning applications, distributed storage, cloud computing, and data-intensive applications (e.g., search engines).
-The network load for this second set of applications depends on user requests, which need to be served as soon as possible to reduce perceived latency by end users~\cite{andujar_extending_2023}.
+Operational costs (OPEX) in HPC systems increase with the number of nodes and network components.
+As with processors, network energy consumption can be reduced during periods of inactivity, which are dictated by application communication patterns.
+Scientific simulations typically minimize inter-node communication, resulting in sparse network activity.
+In contrast, data center workloads such as deep learning, distributed storage, cloud computing, and search engines exhibit network loads driven by user requests and strict latency requirements~\cite{andujar_extending_2023}.
+Reducing power in these multi-tenant environments is cumbersome due to certain unpredictability in network activity.

-Ethernet network links are traditionally always on, available to be used up to maximum speed.
-While on, ports frequently communicate to maintain alignment and synchronization.
-However, if links are switched to a power-saving state, energy could be saved over long network inactivity periods.
-Various techniques or strategies have been proposed to address this issue, some of which are described in the following sections.